codefellows-seattle-301n10/00-lab/3-code-wars/README.md

 ### Whiteboarding

-Get together with your partner and read through the challenge.
 There are several items to accomplish, as time allows:
   - Read through the challenge and make sure you understand what is being asked.
   - Pseudocode your solution on the whiteboard.
 Pseudocode can be described as writing out your plan in human-readable form.
 For example, `set up a counter` or `multiply each value by 2`.
   - You should **not** be writing any actual code, only referencing Code Wars for the problem domain.